Is My Baby Getting Enough Milk? (Part 2)

 5. In some cases, starting the mother on domperidone may be enough, along with steps 1.
 To 4.
-We start with 30 mg (3 ten mg tablets) 3 times a day and sometimes go up from there in two steps, first to 40 mg (4 tablets) 3 times a day and then 40 mg (4 tablets) 4 times a day, or 50 mg (5 tablets) 3 times a day (for convenience).
+We start with 30 mg (3 ten mg tablets) 3 times a day and sometimes go up from there in two steps, first to 40 mg (4 tablets) 3 times a day and then 40 mg (4 tablets) 4 times a day, or 6 tablets, 5 tablets, 5 tablets (total 16 tables) for convenience.
 One 10 mg tablet 3 times a day as many physicians prescribe is actually rather useless.
 What’s the point of prescribing a useless dose of a medication?

 For those frightened of domperidone, let me say that it is one of the safer medications around.
 The warning (in January 2015) by Health Canada is not based on good evidence and there is no good evidence there is a risk for any cardiac side effect with domperidone.
-(In fact, it is not a Health Canada warning but rather an endorsed warning which originates from a company that makes domperidone).
+(In fact, it is not a Health Canada warning, but rather an endorsed warning which originates from a company that makes domperidone).
 It is bizarre that the fax sent out by Health Canada in January 2015 does not mention any references though apparently this is not rare for Health Canada.
-Even someone who has a prolonged QT interval is probably not at risk.

-We checked with Health Canada in 2012 when all this hullaballoo started about domperidone in Canada.
-Health Canada has never received a report of a death in a breastfeeding woman taking domperidone.
-We checked again after the January 15 warning.
-No reports of any deaths in the age group of mothers breastfeeding.
+We checked with Health Canada in 2012 when all this hullabaloo started about domperidone in Canada.
+Health Canada has neverreceived a report of a death in a breastfeeding woman taking domperidone.
+We checked again after the January 2015 warning.
+No reports of any deaths attributable to domperidone in the age group of mothers breastfeeding.
 In fact, they have not had any reports of any significant side effects that can definitely be attributed to domperidone in patients of any age.
 Furthermore, I personally have treated tens of thousands of mothers with domperidone in much larger doses than Health Canada’s recommended maximum dose and have recommended it for many more who then received a prescription from their own family doctor.
 Very few mothers had any side effects at all and those who did had very minor, transient ones that disappeared within days.